 DenverSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Denver homeowners stack the 30% federal tax credit and Xcel Energy net metering.
-With 5.4 peak sun hours a day and bills averaging $125/month, the typical Denver system pays back in about 8.6 years.
+At 5.4 peak sun hours a day, a home with a $125/month bill (about 893 kWh) needs roughly a 6.9 kW system — 18 panels — and pays back in about 8.3 years.

 Solar Incentives Available in Denver